facebook/react/packages/create-subscription/README.md

     // Subscribe (e.g. add an event listener) to the subscription (source).
     // Call callback(newValue) whenever a subscription changes.
     // Return an unsubscribe method,
-    // Or false if unsubscribe is not supported (e.g. native Promises).
+    // Or a no-op if unsubscribe is not supported (e.g. native Promises).
   }
 });
 ```